Level of Study

 Compulsory Assignments and Attendance

 One 15 minute oral presentation about a chosen research question related to the reading list.
+The oral presentation can be held digitally, in the fall semester 2020.

 1 written assignment of around 800 words: a summary of a reading list article which gives weight to the article¿s structure and argumentation.
 The assignment should also contain a final critical section, where the article¿s strengths and weaknesses are discussed.